Axelcodeml/PowerBi-MarketingCampaigns-MT/README.md

 For that, the enterprise has one CRM software where the data is stored and managed in the Postgres program.
 With the SQL commands the necessary data is downloaded and then pre-processed in a script of Python, specifically in Notebook.

 The data is transformed into new data and then it's extracted by ETL processes in the Power BI tool for developing the dashboards and dynamic insights that the marketing team needs to visualize.
+Even more it was required to create a data model and use DAX functions based on the calendarauto() function in order to see the series time of the registers

 <h3>List of insights</h3>